Kazz02/cyber-dashboard/README.md

 ## Contributing

 Small, focused contributions are welcome.
-Suggested first steps:

-1. Open an issue describing your change.
-2. Create a feature branch, make changes, and open a PR.

 Please include tests for any new backend logic and keep UI changes small and documented.